Guysborough-Tracadie

 It was created in 1867 as Guysborough.
 It included all of Guysborough County and elected two members to the House of Assembly.
 In 1933, the number of members elected was reduced to one.
 In 1993, the name was changed to Guysborough–Port Hawkesbury as the town of Port Hawkesbury was added to the district.
 In 2003 it was renamed Guysborough–Sheet Harbour as it gained an eastern area from Eastern Shore and lost Port Hawkesbury to Inverness.
 In 2013, following the recommendations of the 2012 Electoral Boundaries Commission, the district was renamed Guysborough–Eastern Shore–Tracadie and gained the area east of the Tracadie River from Antigonish.
-Following the 2019 electoral boundary review, it lost territory to Eastern Shore, and was re-named Guysborough-Tracadie.
+Following the 2019 electoral boundary review, it lost territory to Eastern Shore, and was renamed Guysborough-Tracadie.

 Geography

 The land area of Guysborough-Tracadie is 4332 km2.

 Members of the Legislative Assembly

-This riding has elected the following Members of the Legislative Assembly:
+This riding has elected the following members of the Legislative Assembly: